kenjis/ci-phpunit-test/docs/HowToWriteTests.md

 But if you place MY_Loader, your MY_Loader extends the loader of *CI PHPUnit Test*.

-If your MY_Loader overrides the above methods, probably *CI PHPUnit Test* does not work correctly.
+If your MY_Loader overrides the above methods, you have to take care of changes in the loader of *CI PHPUnit Test*.

 #### MY_Input